An Oklahoma City man who testified that he was raped by his grandfather has recanted his testimony, clearing the way for an appeal. Devonte

 Finally, Belton petitioned for a writ of habeas corpus in federal court, arguing five points:

-- appellate counsel was ineffective for failing to raise the claims he first raised in his application for post-conviction relief
+- his appellate attorney was ineffective for failing to raise the claims he first raised in his application for post-conviction relief

 - ineffective assistance of trial counsel